AdobeDocs/experience-manager-65.de-DE/help/assets/assets-finder-editor.md

 ## Why create and configure Asset Editor pages? {#why-create-and-configure-asset-editor-pages}

 Digital Asset Management wird in einer immer größeren Anzahl von Szenarien eingesetzt.
-Wenn Sie von einer kleinen Benutzergruppe mit professionell geschulten Benutzern - z.
-B. Fotografen oder Taxonomen - zu größeren und vielfältigeren Benutzergruppen - wie z.
-B. Geschäftskunden, WCM-Autoren, Journalisten usw. wechseln, kann die leistungsstarke Benutzeroberfläche von Adobe Experience Manager Assets für professionelle Anwender zu viele Informationen und Beginn für Interessengruppen bereitstellen, um spezielle Benutzeroberflächen oder Anwendungen für den Zugriff auf die für sie relevanten digitalen Assets anzufordern.
+When moving from a small-scale solution for a small user group of professionally trained users - for example photographers or taxonomists - to larger and more diverse user groups - for example business users, WCM authors, journalists, and so on - the powerful user interface of [!DNL Adobe Experience Manager Assets] for professional users can provide too much information and stakeholders start to request specific user interfaces or applications to access the digital assets that are of relevance to them.

 Diese Asset-orientierten Anwendungen können einfache Fotogalerien in einem Intranet sein, in denen Mitarbeiter Fotos von Messebesuchen oder einem Pressezentrum auf einer öffentlich zugänglichen Website hochladen können.
 Asset-orientierte Anwendungen können sich auch auf Komplettlösungen, einschließlich Warenkorb, Kassen- und Prüfprozessen, erstrecken.

 Eine Asset-orientierte Anwendung zu erstellen, wird so in erster Linie zu einem Konfigurationsvorgang, der keinerlei Kodierung erfordert.
 Sie müssen lediglich mit den Benutzergruppen, deren Bedürfnissen und den verwendeten Metadaten vertraut sein.
-Mit Assets erstellte Asset-orientierte Anwendungen sind erweiterbar: Mit moderatem Kodierungsaufwand können Sie wiederverwendbare Komponenten für die Suche, Anzeige und Bearbeitung von Assets erstellen.
+Asset-centric applications created with [!DNL Assets] are extensible: with moderate coding effort reusable components for searching, viewing, and modifying assets can be created.

-Eine Asset-orientierte Anwendung in Experience Manager besteht aus einer Asset-Editor-Seite, mit der eine detaillierte Ansicht eines bestimmten Assets abgerufen werden kann. Über eine Asset-Editor-Seite können zudem Metadaten bearbeitet werden, sofern der Benutzer, der auf das Asset zugreift, über die erforderlichen Berechtigungen verfügt.
+An asset-centric application in [!DNL Experience Manager] consists of an Asset Editor page, which can be used to get a detailed view of a specific asset. Über eine Asset-Editor-Seite können zudem Metadaten bearbeitet werden, sofern der Benutzer, der auf das Asset zugreift, über die erforderlichen Berechtigungen verfügt.

 <!--
 ## Create and configure an Asset Share page {#creating-and-configuring-an-asset-share-page}